Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/coordination-trust/slides.md

 Again, I want to make sure you're all hearing me when I say that personal/familial trust is not wrong, or bad, or dirty.
 I don’t want us all walking out here calling our moms and dissolving our trust with them.
-That just isn’t the scenario we speak to when we say 'trust is dirty'
+That just isn’t the scenario we speak to when we say 'trust is dirty'.
 And further, if you have someone who you genuinely trust, you can actually get things done a whole lot faster and more efficiently by leveraging that trust.
 So, it may be worth it to bootstrap genuine personal trust.
 You know, start small, accept a small bit of risk and gradually increase that over time.